Alzheimer’s Studies and Trials

 , ,

 If you are 50 years of age or older, you can monitor your own cognitive health by participating in the Alzheimer Prevention Trials (APT) Webstudy.
 The APT Webstudy is designed to identify people who may have an increased risk for developing Alzheimer’s disease, using the latest technology to monitor their cognitive performance through regular online memory testing.
 Volunteers of the APT Webstudy participate at their convenience, anywhere they have access to the internet.
+If you are interested in the AlzMatch Study, it is currently on a hiatus.
+If you would like to be considered for the AlzMatch Study in the future, please begin participation in the APT Webstudy.
+Future invitations to AlzMatch will go out to eligible APT Webstudy participants.

 Actively Enrolling